Hurricane Isabel churns below the International Space Station in 2003. (Photo: NASA)

-But where do those names come from?
+But where do hurricane names come from?
 Why do we give human names to violent, mindless masses of water and wind?
+And how do we all agree which name to use?
 The practice dates back to the 1950s, although people have been naming tropical cyclones for centuries.

-, so the 1950 season featured such bizarrely named storms as Hurricane Dog, Hurricane Easy, Hurricane Jig, Hurricane Item and Hurricane Love.
-There was also a Tropical Storm How
+That was the first year when Atlantic tropical cyclones received official names, although they still weren't human ones.
+These initial names were taken from the Joint Army/Navy Phonetic Alphabet, so the 1950 season featured such bizarrely named storms as Hurricane Dog, Hurricane Easy, Hurricane Jig, Hurricane Item and Hurricane Love.
+There was also a Tropical Storm How in early October.

-This tradition continued for the next two years, but it had a glaring flaw: The same list of names was recycled every year, so the 1950-'52 seasons each featured a Hurricane Able through at least Hurricane Fox.
-That became confusing, so in 1953 the NHC began using female human names, which proved far more successful.
-Not only did it make storm identification easier, but it also helped authorities and news outlets pass warnings on to the public — and helped the public pay attention to those warnings.
+This tradition continued for two years, but it had a glaring flaw: The same list of names was recycled every year, so the 1950-'52 seasons each featured a Hurricane Able through at least Hurricane Fox.
+That became confusing, so in 1953 the U.S. National Hurricane Center began using female human names, which proved far more successful.
+Not only did it make storm identification easier, but it helped authorities and news outlets spread warnings — and helped the public pay attention to them.